 Introduction

-Ever got stuck with a delayed UPI payment and wondered how you can track it?
-The answer to that is through an RRN number.
+UPI now processes over 13.4 billion transactions every month.
+Every single one of those payments gets a unique identifier to keep it traceable.
+That identifier is the RRN number.
 It is a unique 12-digit identification code for transactions made by UPI.
 It makes tracking transactions an effortless process.

 Whether you’re following up on a delayed payment, requesting a refund, or resolving disputes, sharing the RRN with your bank or app allows quick verification and faster resolution.